fazo96/ipfs-drive/README.md

 A static web app to manage files and folders in IPFS.
 Works on any IPFS folder, and changes the hash when a modification is made.

-### Try it
+## Try it

 Not ready for initial release yet :(

-### Features for initial release
+## Features for initial release

 IPFS Drive will be a static web app to manage files and folders in IPFS.
 It will allow to open any folder and edit the contents.
 After each edit of course the hash will change.

-- navigate inside a folder and up the parent directory
+- [x] navigate inside a folder and up the parent directory
-- quick sharing via URL
+- [x] quick sharing via URL
+- [x] create new files from hash or text
+- [x] create folders
+- [x] download files on click
+- UI Polish: Favicon, toolbar
 - IPNS support
-- create new files from hash or text
-- create folders
 - delete, move, rename, copy files and folders
-- download files on click
-- ipfs favicon
-- an help/about page
+- an help/about page with a link to github
+- check for updates

 ### Additional feature wishlist